zimolzak/birthday-party/list.md

   Book](https://home.arrl.org/action/Store/Product-Details/productId/2012451093).
   For some reason hardcover no longer available?

+- Wireless doorbell that has *volume adjustment!*

+- Very long tree trimmer.
+Either a manual type (with a saw and shears, plus a rope that you pull), or battery-powered saw cutter.

 ## Clothes

 - **Wallet.** Some type of wallet that doesn't fold and is a little thinner than the one I have now.
 Maybe made of fabric or something other than leather.
 Should have at least 3 slots (a few cards, a few other cards, and cash folded in half).
 More slots are OK but no more than 6, I guess.
 These are sometimes sold as "card holder" type wallets.
 Bifold may be OK if skinny enough, but no trifold.
 Most colors are OK. (black, brown, tan, grey, tan: in solid or pattern.
 Or even fun designs like that Simpsons one I used to have.)

+- A new **"clickabelt."** Belt made by "Slidebelts."
+Something like a brown leather belt.
+The one I've had for a while is getting worn.
+Should be at least 36 inch strap.
+Often they are sold with extra-long straps, and you cut them to length.

 - **Necktie or bowtie with repeating pattern of small logos**.
     Preferably made of silk, and with embroidered logos, but those